Heavy rain and thawing snow to bring floods as Storm Bert batters UK

 Two other fatal collisions happened while the storm took hold in England.

-West Yorkshire Police said a 34-year-old man died in a single-vehicle collision in the early hours of Saturday morning.
+West Yorkshire Police said a 34-year-old man died in a single-vehicle collision in the early hours of Saturday.

 The incident took place at 12.59am on Moorhead Lane in Shipley at the junction with Beechwood Grove.